 At AXA Health, our small business health insurance comes with a number of benefits for you, your team and your business.

 Our small business health insurance gives you and your team access to our 24/7 online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere).
-With AXA Doctor at Hand, you'll have access to a 20 minute GP appointment online or over the phone, at a time and place that suits you (subject to appointment availability).
+With AXA Doctor at Hand, you'll have access to an appointment with a GP or Advanced Nurse Practitioner online or over the phone that's up to 20 minutes long, at a time and place that suits you (subject to appointment availability).
 This could be in the evening or at the weekend, so you can minimise the amount of time that you and your team need to be away from work.
-AXA Doctor at Hand GPs can also prescribe the medication you need during your consultation (outpatient drugs are not covered by your plan).
+AXA Doctor at Hand clinicians can also prescribe the medication you need during your consultation.
+(Available in most circumstances.
+Out-patient prescriptions and delivery are not covered by the plan and may cost more than on the NHS.
+Prescriptions are only available in the UK.)

-Musculoskeletal problems (issues affecting the bones, muscles and joints) can have a big impact on all areas of someone's life.
-With our Working Body service, you and your team can speak to a physiotherapist over the phone, without the need for a GP referral.
+Musculoskeletal problems (issues affecting the muscles, bones and joints) can have a big impact on all areas of someone's life.
+With our muscles, bones and joints service, you and your team can speak to a physiotherapist online or over the phone, without the need for a GP referral.
 They'll assess the symptoms, discuss what they could mean and help to plan what to do next.
-Working Body comes as standard on all small business healthcare cover plans.
-Working Body is available to our healthcare members aged 18 years or over.
-Any face to face treatment required is only payable under the plan if you have chosen the Therapies option.
+Our muscles, bones and joints service comes as standard on all small business healthcare cover plans.
+Available to our healthcare members aged 18 years or over.
+Any face to face treatments, tests, or consultations are only payable under the plan if you have relevant cover options.

 If one of your team is affected by cancer or a heart condition, it has a big effect on the whole team.
 Our experienced team of nurses are there for your people at the end of the phone.
-They know all about the side effects, medication and how your employee may be feeling.
+They know all about the side effects of treatment, medication and how your employee may be feeling.
 They're also on hand to support family and colleagues too.

 You know your business better than anybody.
 That’s why we think that the best way for you to get the healthcare cover that’s right for you and your team is to give you the chance to build your plan yourself.
 We’re offering a choice of private medical insurance cover options and benefits that you can choose from, so you only pay for the cover you need.*